Last updated on August 14th, 2018

 8. The Kea is an interesting bird of New Zealand.
 Known as “the clown of the mountains”, it’s the world’s only alpine parrot.
 Famous for its intelligence, it often steals rubber from tourist’s backpacks and tears down car tires.

-9. The Prime Minster of New Zealand appointed a National Wizard, to help formulate key policies regarding magic.
+9. The Prime Minister of New Zealand appointed a National Wizard, to help formulate key policies regarding magic.

 10. Niue, a dependency of New Zealand, has legal coins with images of Pikachu, a famous Pokémon of a Japanese TV series.